Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ### Banks with free ATM withdrawals

-These banks let you use any ATM for free.
+These banks let you use any ATM for free:

 - **[DKB](/out/dkb)** - Free withdrawals from any ATM.[^35]
 - **[ING](/out/ing)** - Free withdrawals from any ATM.[^36] Minimum withdrawal is 50€.